albertodonato/snap-helpers/docs/services.rst

 Managing snap services
 ======================

-Snaps can define commands to be run as services (by systemd).
+Snaps can define commands to be run as services (via systemd).

 The list of services defined in the snap, along with their status, is accessible via :class:`.SnapServices.list()`.This returns a dict with